sawongam/twitter-clone/README.md

 # twitter-clone
-This is a twitter clone made using only HTML & CSS.
+This is a twitter homepage clone made using only HTML & CSS.